 Men and women who complete a Registered Apprenticeship program receive an industry-issued, nationally recognized, portable credential – a Completion of Registered Apprenticeship certificate.
 In 2011, more than 55,000 people graduated from Registered Apprenticeship programs.
 Many programs also provide apprentices with an opportunity to obtain a secondary or post-secondary degree simultaneously.

-A veteran in an approved program can use his or her GI Bill benefit and receive a tax-free stipend – in addition to the entry-level wage.
-For a veteran using the Post-9/11 GI Bill, the stipend is the equivalent of the monthly housing allowance (MHA) for an E-5 with dependents.
+A veteran in an approved program can use his or her GI Bill® benefit and receive a tax-free stipend – in addition to the entry-level wage.
+For a veteran using the Post-9/11 GI Bill®, the stipend is the equivalent of the monthly housing allowance (MHA) for an E-5 with dependents.
 The amount decreases in 20 percent steps every six months as the veteran’s wages increase until the veteran obtains the status and pay of journeyperson.
-A PDF http://www.benefits.va.gov/gibill/docs/factsheets/OJT_Factsheet.pdf provides details.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.

 In addition, the Vocational Rehabilitation and Employment (VR&E) program of the Department of Veterans Affairs provides employers with benefits to offset the cost of certain apprenticeship training.
 An employer that hires a veteran with a service-connected disability may be entitled to reimbursements up to 50 percent of the veteran’s salary for six months.

 Registered Apprenticeships are active in traditional industries such as construction and manufacturing.
 It is also important in the training and development of employees in such emerging industries as healthcare, information technology, energy, and telecommunications.
 The Registered Apprenticeship program offers access to 1,000 career areas.
 Traditional skilled occupations include:

 - automotive technician

 - maintenance mechanic

 - sheet metal worker